SiniePalcy/csv-reader/README.md

 ### Goal

-Create a CSV file reader by implementing an interface described below.
+Create an async CSV file reader by implementing an interface described below.

 ---